SQL API

 1

-The above statement can also use limit and offset keywords to reduce the number of returned values:
+The above statement can also use the limit and offset keywords to reduce the number of returned values:

 show tag ${tag_name} values from ${table_name} limit 100 offset 100